 - 1. Click the label selector to place the cursor on it.
 A selection menu exhibits all available fields organized by sections. - 2.
 Select the field either by clicking or by typing its name: - Click the name of the field that you want to add as column.
-The field must not have been already added to the label selector (in which case, it is disabled in the menu). - ◆ Start typing in the name of the desired field.
-The selection menu pops up, showing only those fields whose name includes the characters entered. - Optional: Click the name of the desired field in the selection menu to add it directly.
-As indicated above, the field must not have been already added.

-- 2. Optional: Press Tab to auto-complete the name of the field if it is the only field left in the menu. - ♦ Optional: Learn how to use the keyboard for an even faster selection of columns.
+The field must not have been already added to the label selector (in which case, it is disabled in the menu). - Start typing in the name of the desired field.
+The selection menu pops up, showing only those fields whose name includes the characters entered. - 1.
+Optional: Click the name of the desired field in the selection menu to add it directly.
+As indicated above, the field must not have been already added. - 2.
+Optional: Press Tab to auto-complete the name of the field if it is the only field left in the menu.